-Based at the foot of Colorado’s Front Range of the Rocky Mountains in the city of Fort Collins, Colorado State University is one of the Centennial State’s flagship universities.
-However, students need never visit Fort Collins to enroll in one of CSU’s Global department’s online programs, all of which have no in-person requirements.
+Colorado State University is one of the Centennial State’s flagship universities.
+However, students need never visit Fort Collins to enroll in one of CSU—Global Campus’s online programs, all of which have no in-person requirements.
 One such program is the school’s online master’s degree in criminal justice and law enforcement.
 Requiring a total of 36 credits, the program allows students to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.